thr33bricks/NewToneLib/README.md

   -NodeMCU v1.0(ESP-12E) with ESP8266<br/>
   -Arduino Due<br/>

-Feel free to report any issue you encounter with the library and test on another devices.<br/>
+Feel free to report any issues you encounter with the library and test on another devices.<br/>
 Any help would be appreciated. :)

 created:   January 2020<br/>